its-Shivam732/ecommerce-microservices/README.md

 Asynchronous (Kafka): when an order is confirmed, order-service also publishes an `OrderPlaced` event to the `order-notifications` Kafka topic. notification-service consumes it and creates a notification.
-**This is in addition to the REST notification path (POST endpoint given in assignment), demonstrating the event-driven pattern alongside the synchronous one.
-This is just for homework sake where we demonstrate both aynchronus(kafka) and synchronus(rest) message passing**
+This is in addition to the REST notification path (see below), demonstrating the event-driven pattern alongside the synchronous one.

 ## Messaging (Kafka)